Helping your toddler to entertain himself can help foster both creativity and independence.

-Once boredom strikes, you pull the list and start with the easiest activity.
-You would discover your child will be super excited.
+Once boredom strikes, you pull the list and start with the most straightforward activity.
+For example, you would discover your child will be super excited.
 To make it memorable, you can attach sweets or chocolate to every item they find.

 Your child has the expectation you are waiting for them to recover the item.

 Start today!
-Get your children to find items such as a butterfly, the remote control, or their favorite blanket.
+Get your children to find items such as a butterfly, the remote control, or a favorite blanket.